 It was reported that, as he lay dying, Lawrence said: “Tell the men to fire faster and not give up the ship.
 Fight her till she sinks.”

-Commodore Perry helped immortalize the pithier, famous version of this quote.
+Commodore Perry helped immortalize the pithier, more famous version of this quote.

 He had a special battle flag made that said “DON’T GIVE UP THE SHIP.”
 And, during the September 10th battle on Lake Erie, it was defiantly unfurled on The Lawrence.

-It was the British who prevailed in the June naval engagement that the took the life of Capt.
-Lawrence.
+It the June naval engagement that the took the life of Capt.
+Lawrence, the British had prevailed.

-But in the Battle of Lake Erie, the Americans won and captured all of the British ships.
+But in the Battle of Lake Erie, the Americans won a decisive victory and captured all of the British ships.

 Commodore Perry quickly scrawled a brief report on the back of an envelope and had it sent to U.S. General William Henry Harrison.

-The first line, “We have met the enemy and they are ours,” became one of the most famous U.S. Navy quotations in history.
+The first line of his message, “We have met the enemy and they are ours,” became one of the most famous Naval quotations in US history.

-And, the special battle flag Perry flew that day made the short version of Capt.
+And, the special battle flag Perry flew that day made turned short version of Capt.
 Lawrence’s dying words an immortal naval motto.

 Perry’s flag is now on display at The United States Naval Academy Museum in Annapolis, Maryland.